mchenggit/kabanero-event/architecture/README.md

    - test build result
 - When all status checks are successful, developer merges the change into `master`

-If the test build is unsuccessful, developer receives an email from Github with instructions on how to access the test build.  **TBD:**
+If the test build is unsuccessful, developer receives an email from Github with instructions on how to access the build and tests.
-- How does the developer access the build logs:
-  - the logs may be copied to a remote file system, or
-  - developer may be given access to the build pod, or
+  - developer is given access to the build pod and test pod.
-  - A front end application may be provided to shield the details.
-- It's possible for a build to be successful, but test may fail.
-What's the best way to help developer debug failed tests?
-   - Developer is given instructions on how to login to the pod.

-#### Usage Scenario for Devops/Solution Architect

-The architect is responsible for creating the appsody stack and making it active . **TBD**: Get link to docs.

-The architect creates the Github organizational webhook following instructions here: https://help.github.com/en/articles/configuring-webhooks-for-organization-events-in-your-enterprise-account.
-The architect finds the Kabanero Github event listener URL and secret to receeive Github events by: **TBD**.
-The Github events to be received are **TBD**.
-The architect sets up ssh key to access the repositories via instructions here: https://developer.github.com/v3/guides/managing-deploy-keys/. **TBD**: When the pipeline needs to extract from Github, it needs to be informed of what SSH key to use.
-When the piepeline needs to record the outcome of a test build, it needs the API key to call the GIthub API.
-The instructions are **TBD**.

-The architect creates the Tekton Pipeline and Tasks for the `ui` application.
-This involves:
-- Using any builder images that may already be available from Tekton team for building node.js applications. **TBD**: Are such images available? **TBD** Are they installed as part of Kabanero?
-- Using any pre-existing Tekton Tasks that may be shipped with Tekton or Kabanero. **TBD**: Are they available?
-- If the build is successful,  additional Pipeline Tasks will install `ui-test`, `ui`, `svc-a` and `svc-b` images, and run the `ui-test`.
-- the last step of the task is to record the github status for test-build. (**TBD**: ship a task to do this? ):
-   - successful if all tests pass
-   - failed if some tests fails
-- The build fails if any of the step fails.

-**TBD**: If the build succeeds, the image is tagged and pushed to the `ui-test` repository.
-Provide a task to do this?

-**TBD**: When does the image get tagged and pushed to the production cluster?
-Manually by the administrator?

-**TBD**: Recommended strategy for tagging.

-The Architect informs configures Kabanero what actions to take for pull request on an `ui` repository:
-- Input: Github
-  - Repository location: URL for the `ui` repository.
-  - Event type: Pull Request. **TBD**: Can this be more generic?
-  - Record Github status check for test build.
-- Output: Docker
-  - image location

 #### The Kabanero Flow

-Upon receipt of an event from Github, the Kabanero listener posts the event to the sourceRepositoryEvent topic. **TBD**: list of event types and their content
+Upon receipt of an event from Github, the Kabanero listener posts the event to the sourceRepository topic. **TBD**: list of event types and their content

-The SourceRepositoryEvent event consumer listens for events on the SourceRepositoryEvent topic.
+The SourceRepository consumer listens for events on the SourceRepository topic.
-- It matches the repository URL to the repositories that have been configured. (**TBD**: default rules.)
+- It matches the repository URL to the repositories that have been configured.
 - It finds all the actions it is capable of handling for the event.
 In this case, the action is for starting a Tekton run
 - It creates the Tekton Resources for the run, and starts the run.
 - **TBD**:  resource management:
    - Number of concurrent runs
    - Garbage collection to remove old runs.
-- It monitors the results of the run, and informs the user of the outcome, if configured. **TBD** how does the user get informed?

 ### Usage Scenarios for svc-a